mrquaternion/CS-Pipeline/README.md

 `CS-Pipeline` is a command‑line workflow that enriches eddy-covariance (EC) station data with reanalysis variables from ERA5, and optionally gap‑fills AmeriFlux predictors.
 It also helps getting data to feed a neural network (previously used to analyze fires conditions across Canada).
 It operates in two main stages driven by YAML configuration files.
 It starts by querying data from the [Copernicus Data Store](https://cds.climate.copernicus.eu).

+> **Note:** The most recent development is happening on the [`non-interactive`](https://github.com/mrquaternion/CS-Pipeline/tree/non-interactive) branch.
+> This version removes runtime prompts and focuses on fully automated workflows.
+> If you’re looking for the latest features and improvements, please check out that branch.

 ## Core workflow
 **1. Prepare configuration**